 Zookeeper Assistants are volunteers who work alongside our animal keeper staff to support them in daily chores, cleaning and maintaining of animal exhibit space and animal enrichment building.
 They are passionate about the animals who call the Honolulu Zoo home and are dedicated to working in outdoor conditions to preserve and learn more about these amazing species.

-STEP 1 – Fill out an online volunteer application
+STEP 1 – Fill out an online volunteer application and general requirements documentation

 STEP 2 – Schedule an in person interview with a volunteer coordinator.